garrandall/popular-music-data/tracks/pop-that-coochie-the-2-live-crew.md

   ranking_list: Billboard Hot 100
   start_date: '1992-01-25'
 ---
-FKI = Fresh Kid Ice
-BM = Brother Marquis

-(Mixx scratches "Aw hit me!")

-Verse 1
-(FKI) There's only one place where we can go
+There's only one place where we can go
 To see freaky Girls doin' shows
 Doin' tricks to make us holler
 On a giving night, all for a dollar
 Silicone breasts, all on their chests
 Nothin' like others, but above the rest
 They'll do anything to turn us on
-Them girls got it goin' on!!
+Them girls got it goin' on!
 (BM) I like big booty and big and Plenty
 Girl, you know you've been have by many
 So come and be my private dancer